themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 1. AI Agent Layer
 SCNS ID: $UCCS:CORE:CONTEXT:IMPL:AGENT:LAYER:N0840$

-The AI model or its orchestration layer is responsible for the actual calculation and composition of the context.
+It model or its orchestration layer is responsible for the actual calculation and composition of the context.
 Token Counting: The agent MUST have a reliable mechanism to tokenize and count the segments of its context window (user prompt, history, documents, system instructions).
 Component Tagging: The agent must be able to differentiate between these components to provide an accurate breakdown.
 YAML Generation: The agent must format these counts and insights into the standardized context_meter YAML structure.